SimkinTheWizard/CarND-Advanced-Lane-Lines/writeup.md

 b Component of Lab colorspace gives more reliable information about the yellow lines, compared to the S component of HLS space.
 So I replaced the S component with b component.

 The following pictures demonstrate the difference between using S component and b component.
-The S component of HLS (on the left) has unwanted bright areas whereas b component of Lab (on the right) gives a much clearer line.
+The S component of HLS (the upper image) has unwanted bright areas whereas b component of Lab (the lower image) gives a much clearer line.
 ![alt text][image13]  ![alt text][image14]

 #### 4. Curve Fitting on Binary Image and Finding The Lane Lines